victoryang1/DAT-BOS-16/readme.md

 Welcome to Data Science 2.0!
 We are building a global community of lifelong learners who are excited about using data to solve real world problems.

-In this 10 week part-time course, students will use python to explore datasets, build predictive models, and communicate data driven insights.
+In this 10 week part-time course, students will use Python (version 2.7) to explore datasets, build predictive models, and communicate data driven insights.
 Specifically, students will:
 - Learn the language of data scientists to contribute as a part of a greater team.
 - Perform exploratory data analysis with powerful programmatic tools, python, and the command line.
 - Build and refine basic machine learning models to predict patterns from data sets.